open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ### Keeping information passed by the receiver's factory

-Now that you have implemented the `component.TraceReceiver` interface methods, your `tailtracer` receiver component is ready to be instantiated and returned by its factory.
+Now that you have implemented the `receiver.Traces` interface methods, your `tailtracer` receiver component is ready to be instantiated and returned by its factory.